nodexo/xpipe/README.md

 Background
 ----------

-In node - instead of utilizing TCP - you can use IPC to communicate to other services like
+In node - instead of utilizing TCP - you can use IPC to communicate to other services like...

 - web servers (NGINX)
 - data structure stores (redis)
 - databases (MongoDB, Cassandra)
-- ...
+- [place your own here :]

-or to interconnect node applications, Electron frontends/backends etc.
+...or to interconnect node applications, Electron frontends/backends etc.

 **This can lead to large speed gains.**